China's chip crusade to intensify sector's record M&A run

 “There are simply too many potential variables in play for any participant to feel secure, and both industries (chips and PCs) have a history of creating big winners and big losers based on correctly anticipating the technology path,” said Bob Merritt, an independent consultant to the chip industry.

 The result is firms merging to pool skills and technology, with early movers prodding those fearful of being left behind.
-Microsemi Corp (MSCC.O) of the United States became the latest dealmaker on Tuesday with a $2.5 billion offer for compatriot PMC-Sierra Inc PMCS.O.
+Microsemi Corp of the United States became the latest dealmaker on Tuesday with a $2.5 billion offer for compatriot PMC-Sierra Inc.

 “There is no panic but there certainly is a sense of urgency,” said Pallavi Madakasira of Lux Research.

-China’s role has been as much to confuse as galvanize.
-Some deals, such as Tsinghua’s 15 percent purchase of Western Digital Corp (WDC.O), involve low-margin, commodity-type hard disk drives and memory chips with seemingly limited growth prospects.
+China’s role has been as much to confuse as galvanise.
+Some deals, such as Tsinghua’s 15 percent purchase of Western Digital Corp, involve low-margin, commodity-type hard disk drives and memory chips with seemingly limited growth prospects.

-“Some of the activity I don’t quite understand,” Mark Liu, president and co-chief executive officer at Taiwan Semiconductor Manufacturing Co Ltd (2330.TW), said in an interview.
+“Some of the activity I don’t quite understand,” Mark Liu, president and co-chief executive officer at Taiwan Semiconductor Manufacturing Co Ltd, said in an interview.

 Analysts attribute much of the activity to Chinese aspirations as an emerging superpower to become self-sufficient in stand-out industries, by controlling all aspects of a business and developing products to rival established players.